 \section{Summary}

 It should be emphasized that the bound-state-favored superiority in our Gaussian metrology scheme is independent of the explicit form of the spectral density.
 Although only the Ohmic-family spectral density is displayed in this paper, our result can be generalized to other cases without difficulty.
-The effects of the non-Markovian effect and bound state have been respectively observed in recent experiments~\cite{PhysRevLett.120.060406,PhysRevLett.124.210502,Liu2016,Krinner2018}, which provides a strong support in the experimental realization of our metrology scheme.
+The effects of the non-Markovian effect and bound state have been observed in recent experiments~\cite{PhysRevLett.120.060406,PhysRevLett.124.210502,Liu2016,Krinner2018}, which provides strong support in the experimental realization of our metrology scheme.

-In summary, we have proposed a Gaussian quantum metrology scheme by using two-mode continuous-variable system as quantum probe.
-The metrology precision is found to scale with the mean boson number $\bar{n}$ as a sub-Heisenberg limit due to the entanglement in the two-mode squeezed vacuum state of the probe.
-The decoherence caused by a dissipative environment on the probe has also been investigated.
-It is revealed that the entanglement-favored precision in the relative-motion mode of the probe is immune to the decoherence, while the QFI contributed by the center-of-mass mode tends to vanish with increasing time in the Born-Markovian dynamics.
-Going beyond the this approximation, we further discover a mechanism to retrieve the encoding time as a metrology resource.
-It is found that as long as a bound state is formed in the energy spectrum of the total system consisting of the probe and the environment, the scaling relation of the QFI with the encoding time in the ideal case is recovered.
+In summary, we have proposed a Gaussian quantum metrology scheme by using a two-mode continuous-variable system as the quantum probe.
+The metrology precision was found to scale with the mean boson number $\bar{n}$ as a sub-Heisenberg limit due to the entanglement in the two-mode squeezed vacuum state of the probe.
+The decoherence caused by a dissipative environment on the probe was also investigated.
+It was revealed that the entanglement-favored precision in the relative-motion mode of the probe is immune to the decoherence, while the QFI contributed by the center-of-mass mode tends to vanish with increasing time in the Born-Markovian dynamics.
+Going beyond this approximation, we further discovered a mechanism to retrieve the encoding time as a metrology resource.
+It was found that as long as a bound state is formed in the energy spectrum of the total system consisting of the center-of-mass mode of the probe and the environment, the scaling relation of the QFI with the encoding time in the ideal case is recovered.
 The mechanism overcomes the error-divergence problem of the center-of-mass mode caused by the decoherence.
 Sufficiently generalizing the scope of noisy quantum metrology, our result provides an experimentally feasible strategy to realize a high-precision continuous-variable quantum metrology.